Technical architecture overview for IT teams evaluating AccessPoint

 Retention Purge Log

-Log Analytics
+Log Analytics and Alerts

-Application Insights data is backed by a Log Analytics workspace with configurable retention (default: 90 days, configurable 30–730 days).
-Customers can extend retention, export to Azure Sentinel, or integrate with their existing SIEM.
+Application Insights is backed by a Log Analytics workspace with configurable retention (default 90 days; configurable 30–730 days).
+Data can be exported to Microsoft Sentinel or an existing SIEM.
+The Bicep deployment includes two default metric alerts on the App Service:

 Alert Severity Condition Window